 Are you tired of producing low-quality blanked parts due to improper clearance selection in your blanking die?
 Do you want to improve the dimensional accuracy, section quality, and service life of your die?
 Look no further!

 In this blog post, we will discuss the principles of clearance selection in blanking dies and its impact on various aspects of the blanking process.

 By the end of this article, you will have a comprehensive understanding of how to determine the appropriate clearance value to achieve optimal results in your blanking operations.

 So, let’s dive in and discover the secrets to producing high-quality blanked parts!

 The cross-sectional area of the punch in a blanking die is typically smaller than the size of the die hole.
 There is a specific space, known as the clearance, between the punch and the die.
 This can be seen in the illustration below.

 2. Influence of clearance on the quality of cutting section

-The position of the lower microcrack at the edge of the die is staggered inward by a certain distance, so that the upper and lower cracks can not be heavier than one line.
+On the other hand, if the clearance during blanking is too large, the upper microcrack will occur at the edge of the punch, and the position of the lower microcrack at the edge of the die will be staggered inward by a certain distance, so that the upper and lower cracks will not be heavier than one line.